Advanced Magento 2 Developer Tools For Debugging

 • Use Magento Cloud CLI for cloud deployments.

-• Implement continuous integration with tools like Jenkins.
+• Continuous integration with tools like Jenkins should be implemented.

-• Utilize New Relic for production performance monitoring.
+• Use New Relic for production performance monitoring.

 • Use Magento's built-in caching for optimized performance.

-Tips For Effectively Using the Magento Developer Tools
+Best Tips to Use the Magento Developer Tools

 1. Familiarize Yourself with the Tools